 MEET THE TEAM

-CLAY HANDS IS RUN BY A SMALL GROUP OF THREE WOMEN WHO ALL BELIEVE IN THE POWER OF CLAY.
+CLAY HANDS IS A WOMEN-OWNED SMALL STUDIO BASED IN CAPE TOWN WITH TEAM OF PEOPLE WHO ALL BELIEVE IN THE POWER OF CLAY.
 TOGETHER THEY CREATE AND HOLD A SANCTUARY STUDIO SPACE FOR OTHERS TO DISCOVER AND DEVELOP THIS ANCIENT CREATIVE AND FUNCTIONAL SKILL.
-IT'S A FAMILY VIBE.

-NATASHA HUMAN
+NATASHA She/Her

 FOUNDER & TEACHER

-Tash has a great love for creativity and nature and their merging in the process of pottery.
+Natasha has a great love for creativity and nature and their merging in the process of pottery.
 She is a 3rd generation potter following in the clay path set by her late grandmother, Valerie and mother, Lissa (earthplaystudio).
 She opened the Clay Hands studio in April 2018 after years of working and training at Earth Play Studio.

 Tash is dedicated to holding, growing and maintaining the Clay Hands space and is deeply invested in supporting the innate creativity in others through offering studio space for people to learn the skill involved in working with clay.
 She is committed to the healing power of reconnecting with clay and believes this connection is important for healing ourselves as well as our earth.